truecharts/public/website/src/content/docs/general/systemrequirements.md

 **CPU:** 6 *Physical* Cores of AMD Ryzen or Intel 8th Gen Core or better families

-- 4 Cores allocated to the Talos VM
-- 2 Cores remaining for the host system, e.g. SCALE
+* for VMs: dedicated 2 Cores remaining for the host system, e.g. SCALE or Proxmox

-**RAM:** 24GB or more
+**RAM:** 16GB or more

-- Minimum 16GB allocated to Talos VM

 **GPU:** None

-**VM Disk Storage:** HDD

-- 1x sparsely allocated disk of minimum 500GB size
+**Disk Storage:** enterprise-grade SSD of 500Gb

-*The disk has to be either an enterprise-grade SSD (preferably NVMe) or a ZFS zvol/dataset with sync set to *disabled*
+*The disk has to be either an enterprise-grade SSD (preferably NVMe) or a sparsely allocated ZFS zvol/dataset with sync set to *disabled*

 ### Example Minimum Spec System